 Timings: 12 pm to 12 am

 Take out some time to stroll through the lavish avenue that is known for its luxury and opulence during your trip to Paris if you have a taste for the finer things in life.
-You can check out luxury cars, luxury hand bags, amazing jewellery and it is a amazing piece of walk as it is lined with nice little cafes.
+You can check out luxury cars, luxury handbags, amazing jewellery and it is an amazing piece of walk as it is lined with nice little cafes.

 DAY 3: Paris